bobbobson21/UnitTestingSystem/UNITTESTINGSYSTEM.md

 ## How it works overview<br>
 This system uses a lot of custom made logic in order work.
 However the domains work due to a stack buff and every time a domain is added a new index is added to the buff and this index also relates to a index in the UTSTree. the node at whos related index as previouselly at the top of the tree gets a child link index added to it and the new node also gets it parent index set to that of the last node index at the top of the stack

-Tests dont effect the stack as they can not have childrent but they do still link to there parent node whos index will be at the top of the stack.
-Test fuctions also require no pramaters and a boolean retun thare are no restrictions as to what can go in a test function beyond that.
+Tests don't effect the stack as they can not have children but they do still link to there parent node who index will be at the top of the stack.
+Test functions also require no parameters and a boolean return there are no restrictions as to what can go in a test function beyond that.

-ConOutputTestResults renderes the results and it should wokr on all platforms apart from playstation and UTSTreeConstructor is how you actually put togeter the test structuer.
+ConOutputTestResults renderers/outputs the results and it should work on all platforms apart from play station and UTSTreeConstructor is how you actually put together the test structure.

 <br>